mariocamargo-py/claude_api/README.md

 # claude_api
-Using the Anthropic API to send prompts to Claude AI
+Using the Anthropic API to send prompts and retrieve answers from Claude AI